-Critical Habitat for the Marbled Murrelet is that portion of the suitable habitat required for the survival and recovery of the species as specified by the population and distribution objectives (Section 5).
+Critical Habitat for the Marbled Murrelet is identified as that portion of the suitable habitat required for the survival and recovery of the species as specified by the short and long term population and distribution objectives (Section 5).

-Currently available information is adequate to spatially identify and map areas of potentially suitable Marbled Murrelet nesting habitat; however, there is insufficient information at this time to identify and map suitable marine habitat.
-Critical habitat is therefore identified as a state where at least 70% of the 2002 suitable nesting habitat coast-wide remains, distributed among conservation regions as follows:
+Currently available information is adequate to spatially identify and map areas of potentially suitable Marbled Murrelet nesting habitat.
+Analysis of information to identify and map suitable marine habitat has not been completed at this time.
+Critical habitat is therefore identified as a state where greater than 70% of the 2002 suitable nesting habitat coast-wide remains, distributed among the six conservation regions as follows:

-- East Vancouver Island 90% retention of 2002 suitable nesting habitat; - Southern Mainland Coast 85% retention of 2002 suitable nesting habitat; and, - Haida Gwaii, Northern Mainland Coast, Central Mainland Coast, West and Northern Vancouver Island - 68% retention of 2002 suitable nesting habitat
+- East Vancouver Island at least 90% retention of 2002 suitable nesting habitat; - Southern Mainland Coast at least 85% retention of 2002 suitable nesting habitat; - Haida Gwaii, Northern Mainland Coast, Central Mainland Coast, and West and North Vancouver Island at least 68% retention of 2002 suitable nesting habitat in each region.